-Trump reacts to recent incidents: 'Anti-Semitism is horrible'
+Trump calls recent anti-Semitic incidents 'horrible'

+- "This tour was a meaningful reminder of why we have to fight bigotry," Trump said

+- "Anti-Semitism is horrible and it's going to stop and it has to stop," he told MSNBC

-Washington (CNN)President Donald Trump, facing a chorus of calls from Democrats and Jewish leaders urging him to speak out against a rise in anti-Semitic incidents in the US, said Tuesday "anti-Semitism is horrible."
+Washington (CNN)President Donald Trump said Tuesday the recent spate of threats targeting the Jewish community in the US are "horrible" and "painful" as he faced a growing chorus of calls from Democrats and Jewish leaders urging him to speak out.

-"I will tell you anti-Semitism is horrible, and it's going to stop and it has to stop," he told MSNBC.

-Asked if he was denouncing it, Trump said: "Of course, and I do it, wherever I get a chance, I do it."

-Earlier Tuesday, Hillary Clinton tweeted that "everyone must speak out, starting (with) @POTUS," using Trump's official White House Twitter handle.
+Trump made the remarks following a tour of the National Museum of African American Museum and Culture, hours after Hillary Clinton tweeted that "everyone must speak out, starting (with) @POTUS," using Trump's official White House Twitter handle.

+"This tour was a meaningful reminder of why we have to fight bigotry, intolerance and hatred in all of its very ugly forms.
+The anti-Semitic threats targeting our Jewish community and community centers are horrible and are painful and a very sad reminder of the work that still must be done to root out hate and prejudice and evil," Trump said.

+Trump also told MSNBC in an interview at the museum that "anti-Semitism is horrible and it's going to stop and it has to stop."

+The remarks came a day after the JCC Association of North America reported that 54 Jewish community centers have faced 69 threats, including three waves of bomb threats, since January.

+Trump previously failed to clearly address the rise in anti-Semitic incidents in the US last week when he was pressed on the issue during two news conferences.
+He instead focused on defending himself against personal charges of anti-Semitism and berated a Jewish reporter for asking him how his administration would work to combat anti-Semitism.

-And Rep. Jerry Nadler, D-New York, before Trump made his comments during an appearance at the African-American History Museum, questioned why Trump had not spoken out against anti-Semitic incidents in the US despite being pressed on the issue multiple times during recent news conferences.
+Earlier on Tuesday, Rep. Jerry Nadler, D-New York, questioned why Trump had not spoken out against anti-Semitic incidents in the US despite being pressed on the issue multiple times during recent news conferences.

 "The question isn't why hasn't he spoken out more vociferously, the question is why hasn't he spoken out period?
 And why has he evaded two questions in his last two press conferences on this question?"
 Nadler said Tuesday on CNN's "New Day."
 "Maybe he doesn't want to denounce his own supporters because some of his own supporters are responsible for this."